solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 possible should be done to ensure its protected and secure.

-This section discussed many tools Microsoft Azure provided to give an organziation peace of mind that the cloud-based workload will be just as secure as if running it on-premises.
+This section discussed many tools Microsoft Azure provided to give an organization peace of mind that the cloud-based workload will be just as secure as if running it on-premises.

 ## Security checklist